mvdungern/emoncms-docker/README.md

 Primary repository for packages remains at dockerhub as I haven't figured out a way to get Github packages built and pushed cleanly with my workflow as of yet.

-The easiest way to spin up an instance is to modify and run the following or the included docker-compose.yml
+The easiest way to spin up an instance is to modify and run the following or the included docker-compose.yml after modifing to fit your install.

 ```bash
 docker pull mvdungern/emoncms:latest